-Carmen D. Caruso previously served as an outside trial counsel to McDonald’s Corporation and to Pillsbury Company (Godfather’s Pizza) and has represented franchisees, area developers or independent franchisee associations in almost every major brand and in numerous start-up concepts.
+Carmen D. Caruso previously served as an outside trial counsel to a substantial international franchisor and to Pillsbury Company (Godfather’s Pizza) and has represented franchisees, area developers or independent franchisee associations in almost every major brand and in numerous start-up concepts.
 We are experienced with all issues that typically arise in restaurant franchising including the maintenance of brand standards, concept evolution, pricing and supply, expansion and encroachment, advertising funds, termination, renewal, and post-termination competition.

 We also have the experience to recognize discrete disclosure issues that may arise regarding Item 19 Financial Performance Representations and other disclosures – for example, when a brand successful in one part of the country expands to new and untested markets.

 Carmen served as outside general counsel and trial counsel to a “top 200” retailing franchisor for nearly seven years, overseeing all aspects of the company’s business, advising top management and ownership on all significant issues, and guiding the company’s expansion of its IP portfolio and international expansion into Mexico, Latin America, China and South Africa (in addition to successfully defending the company in court).
 He also advised the company on difficult supplier issues and growing consumer and public interest opposition to the brand and effective public relations strategy.